psyclone.parse

 Returns:

-the filename that contains the source code for this module.
+the filepath that contains the source code for this module.

 Return type: